shotover/shotover-proxy/docs/other/benchmark.md

 ## Benchmarking

+### TODO THESE ARE OUT OF DATE
+_Might be worth generating these from the CI bench runs??_

 Currently shotover-proxy carries a 27% overhead on pure throughput in bypass mode (no query enrichment).
 Not surprising as we are still copying a lot of bytes around and its quite hard to just pass a shared buffer around. shotover-proxy is a message based proxy, so we still process the C* frame and do stuff with it (e.g. create native rust types